ON THE 2030 AGENDA AND SDGs (SUSTAINABLE DEVELOPMENT GOALS)

 Monitoring report on progress towards the SDGs in an EU context - 2018 edition

-Sustainable development in the European Union Statistical annex to the EU voluntary review 2023 edition
+Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context

 Archive: